victor-ojong/victor-ojong/README.md

 Backend  Engineer
 -------------

-I am a backend developer with Expertise in Node js and nest js.
+I have expertise in Javascript, Node js, Nest js and Python.
 I am familiar with Angular.

 * 🌍  I'm based in Lagos
 * 🖥️  See my portfolio at [My portfolio](http://https://victor-ojong.github.io/)